noahrepublic/Better-UGC-Sniper/README.md

 ## 2. Install Python & Requirements

-A. Download Python from the Microsoft store, or their website: https://www.python.org/downloads/ anything 3.9+
+A. Download Python from the Microsoft store (3.11 recommended, but anything above 3.9)

 B. Go to the bot's directory